Multiplicity of nontrivial zeros of primitive L-functions via higher-level correlations: Derivation of the optimization problem

+where $S(n,k)$ are the Stirling numbers of the second kind.
+Since $S(n,k) \ge 0$ for all $n$ and $k$, we can use our bounds on $c_{n,m}$, computed Section~\ref{sec:fourieropt} and \ref{sec:setup}, to obtain provided the hypothesis of Theorem~\ref{main} hold.
+We also adapted the problem in \eqref{pr:origsdp} to bound $N_n(T)$ directly, but we were not able to improve over the results in \eqref{eq:NnT} in this way.

-We end this section with a possible formal solution to the above optimization problem.
-Note that the following result is true for $H_{n-1}$ replaced by any compact set with a nonempty interior with essentially the same proof.
+We end this section with a possible formal solution to the problem of computing $c_{n,m}$.
+Note that the following result is true for $H_{n-1}$ replaced by any compact set with a nonempty interior, with essentially the same proof.

 \begin{theorem} For $n,m > 0$ there exists a kernel $K \colon \cp^{n-1}\times \cp^{n-1}\to\cp$ such that

 for all $g\in \mathrm{PW}(\frac1m H_{n-1})$ and $w\in \cp^{n-1}$.
 We have

 and equality is attained if every nonnegative $g\in L^1(\r^n)$ with $\supp \ft g \subseteq \frac2m H_{n-1}$ is a sum of squares in the sense that there are $g_{j,N}\in \mathrm{PW}(\tfrac1m H_{n-1})$ such that